shuchi0503/2025-vehicle-idling/README.md

 Compared complaints/summons from January to April for each year from 2015 to 2025.
 I chose these months to account for lack of data for 2025.
 Otherwise, I would be comparing 12 months of each year to 4 months of 2025 which would not be an accurate analysis.
 This anayslis can be reproduced at the end of 2025 for all 12 months.

+Write a little more in detail about stripes etc.